 Find out how much the trust is worth.

-It is impossible to distribute percentages of trust assets without first knowing the value of the trust as a whole.
-To determine this, trustees should consult with professionals (e.g., accountants, appraisers, real estate agents) to figure out the approximate value of each asset.
+It is impossible to distribute percentages of trust assets without first knowing the value of the trust as a whole, as well as the value of each of its assets.
+To determine these values, it’s recommended that trustees consult with professionals (e.g., accountants, appraisers, real estate agents).

 Communicate with beneficiaries and ask for their input.